BoltzExchange/boltz-backend/docs/api-v2.md

 ## Examples

-Below are some examples covering the flow of a given swap type from beginning to end, using API v2 and its WebSocket.
+Below are some examples covering the flow of a given swap type from beginning to end, using API v2 and its WebSocket. **The examples are not feature-complete, do not cover all edge cases and are not to be used in production as-is.**

 ### Submarine Swap (Chain -> Lightning)